nostrbuild/nostr.build/README.md

 - Add or remove certain media options - such as 'image only' or 'video only'
 - Change Account options to align to your platform
 - Change the html look and feel of the website
-- Change where media is stored - currently https://nostr.build stores all media on AWS S3
+- Change where media is stored - currently https://nostr.build stores all media on Cloudflare R2 but this may change

 ## Contributions and Contacts